Trevor’s Law – Bill S.50 (formerly U.S. Senate Bill S.76) & Companion Bill S.53

 Throughout the country, there are communities that experience unexpected increases in the incidence of birth defects, cancer and other diseases.
 S. 50 is designed to:

-The legislation is supported by the Trevor’s Trek Foundation, co-founded by Charlie Smith and Susan Rosser with Trevor Schaefer, who survived after being diagnosed with brain cancer seven years ago at the age of 13.
+The legislation is supported by the Trevor’s Trek Foundation, co-founded by Charlie Smith and Susan Rosser with Trevor Schaefer, who survived after being diagnosed with brain cancer in 2002 at the age of 13.
 Trevor and his family have worked to raise awareness of disease clusters and their possible links to toxins in the environment, and to help build support for legislation to assist communities experiencing suspected disease clusters.